(scroll to the bottom of the page for map links to Auchnaha Cairn)

 Kilfinan to Auchnaha

 After exploring Kilfinan Churchyard, lapidarium, gallery and ante-rooms, don’t forget to sign the visitor book and mention this website.
-Then, leave the church and turn right through ///cookies.riskiest.amends, heading north along the B8000 road and past the inn.
+Then, leave the church and turn left through ///cookies.riskiest.amends, heading north along the B8000 road and past the inn.
 There are various turn-offs as the road wends and climbs, but these are all obvious tangents, and more useful as a way to count down to the point where you must start looking for the cairn trail.

 There are five turn-offs to note in total; a residential road on the left at ///charts.anyone.unfolds and another at ///revamping.concluded.enter.
 Next there are two gravel forestry roads; one on the right near ///swooning.sticking.rashers, and one on the left, further up the hill, near ///buck.hesitate.incorrect.
 Finally, another forestry track peels off to the left near ///advising.burden.internal.
 After this point, the road bends ever so slightly right, and dips downhill.
 The start of the cairn trail is in this dip.